The Question Every Intermediate Player Asks

 Ferrule Stress: The Expensive Problem

-Here’s where things get costly.
+This is where it gets expensive.
 The ferrule is the collar that holds the tip in place.
-It’s engineered to handle the forces of normal playing—controlled shots, english, speed variations.
+It’s engineered to handle the forces of normal playing, the controlled shots and speed changes of a regular game.

 A break is violent.
 It’s the most forceful impact your cue will experience in regular play.